- Why does West Kowloon Cultural District Authority (WKCDA) need to enact Public Open Spaces Bylaw?

 - Is an application required for taking wedding photos in WKCD?

 - Can we organise classes and events in the Park?

 WKCDA wishes to see people getting the maximum enjoyment from the Park and open areas in WKCD without overriding and interfering management but in order to ensure public safety and that the activity of one individual park user does not unduly disturb another, the Bylaw and Guidelines are needed to enable WKCDA to provide a safe and secure facility.

-Our frontline management team plays an important role in facilitating the safe and enjoyable use of the park and public Open Spaces and, where necessary, by enforcing the By-law.
+Our frontline management team plays an important role in facilitating the safe and enjoyable use of the park and public open spaces and, where necessary, by enforcing the Bylaw.
 We provide proper training for the frontline staff, familiarise them with our public space management philosophy, and devise detailed procedures and operation guidelines for handling different situations.

 WKCDA sought views from different stakeholders, including the Legislative Council (LegCo), District Councils (Yau Tsim Mong as well as all 18 District Councils), the WKCDA Consultation Panel (comprising representatives from broad sectors), street performers, arts and cultural groups, the Hong Kong Police Force and representatives of nearby residents.
-The draft Bylaw and guidelines were previously uploaded to WKCDA website for public information and feedback during 2015.
+The draft Bylaw and guidelines were previously uploaded to WKCDA website for public information and feedback in 2015.